ivan-timokhin/nixwebtest/README.md

   * Only desktop Firefox and Chromium are supported.
 No Edge, no mobile browsers, no Safari of any kind.
-  * Each test involves spinning up a network of virtual machines, so a non-trivial suite can take quite a while, especially on CI that doesn’t support nested virtualisation.
+  * Each test involves spinning up a network of virtual machines, so a non-trivial suite can take quite a while to run, especially on a CI service that doesn’t support nested virtualisation.

 You might nevertheless *consider* using `nixwebtest` if…